MixinNetwork/mvm.dev/src/registry/call.md

 }
 ```

-::: tip 注意
+::: tip Notice
 There's length limitation for memo.
-When the length of memo exceed 200，an error will be returned。
+When the length of memo exceed 200，an error will be returned.
 We will demonstrate how to deal with the memo that has invalid length.
 :::